-I escaped from that class with a “C” and bid it all adieu.
+I escaped from that class with a “C” and bid it adieu.
 The professor was not so lucky.
-The next semester he self-destructed in front of the class and was taken away.
+The next semester he self-destructed in front of the class with a wild, angry tantrum and was sent away.
 My gut instinct response was cruel: Good riddance!
 Who needs him?

 Later, my intuition told me another story, one I felt explained a lot of men I met that decade.
 He spent time in Viet-Nam.